shakenfist/shakenfist/docs/user_guide/consoles.md

 # Consoles

 Shaken Fist supports three types of instance consoles.
 This page describes each of those consoles and their functionality.
+Additionally, Shaken Fist can collect screen captures of your instance's consoles, which is also documented here.

 ## Read only serial console